 The slaves were to work on plantations that cultivated sugar and coffee that was shipped back to Amsterdam, where it was refined in sugar factories and coffee plants, mostly in the Amsterdam Jordaan Quarter.

-Slave trading was done in the West coast or Gold Coast of Africa, now Ghana.
+Slave trading was done on the West Coast or Gold Coast of Africa, now Ghana.
 There, the WIC built trading posts, castles and fortresses, defending themselves against other competing European powers (Portugese, British, French, German).

 Although the Dutch took slave trade and slavery to a completely new -mass-scale- level, the use and trading of slaves was already common among the African tribes before the Europeans entered the scene.
 Men and women who were captured during tribal wars generally became slaves.
 Arab traders, local chiefs and African merchants supplied a steady influx of these captured African slaves to the Europeans.